-Jeff Klenotic is the 2021 winner of the UNH Manchester Excellence in Research and Scholarship Award for Associate and Full Professors.
+Jeff Klenotic is the 2021 recipient of the UNH Manchester Excellence in Research and Scholarship Award for Associate and Full Professors.
 He teaches courses in media, culture and society with a focus on the historical emergence and development of new communication technologies.
 He is a past winner of the UNH Manchester Teaching Excellence Award and is passionate about facilitating media education with students and the public.
 He was chosen as a participating scholar in the UNH Main Street Academy and has also won two UNH Faculty Scholars Awards, including one for his digital history project "Mapping Movies," which tracks the locations of movie theaters and allows users to explore changing landscapes of cinema history and social geography using interactive web-based maps.
 A founding member of the History of Moviegoing, Exhibition and Reception (HoMER) project, he has given lectures and research presentations to students and scholars in many countries, including Australia, Bahamas, Belgium, Canada, Czech Republic, England, Germany, Ireland, Italy, Scotland, Spain, and the Netherlands.
 His essays on cinema history have been published in journals such as "Images: The International Journal of Film, Performing Arts and Audio Visual Communication," "TMG/Journal for Media History," "Senses of Cinema," "Film History," "Communication Review," and "The Velvet Light Trap," as well as in numerous books and encyclopedias.
 Originally from Pennsylvania, Dr. Klenotic joined UNH in 1992 and helped design the current Communication Arts major.